Please be aware that Curse of the Twins also known as Twins of Evil, is copyrighted in the Library of Congress .

 Annie and her family moved every two years, so no one would catch on to the fact that the 2 girls never aged.
 Any financial transactions were done in cash, which was less easy to trace, and even houses were purchased with cash.
 All the money was earned from working night-shift jobs, and with their hypnotic powers, the twins could fool any mortals they did business with.

 What town were they in, now?
 Tommy never knew half the time.
 He was a disembodied spirit, and he found he couldn’t understand things like the letters on road signs, or print on newspapers.
 It looked blurry to him.
 If it wasn’t for the fact that Tommy could feel humans he had a connection to, he’d have been hopelessly lost years ago.

 One of them is close.
 Very close.
 Let’s see if I can get closer.
 Ahhh.
 It feels so strong.
-Anna?
+Annie?
 Pat?
 Is that you?
 Can you feel me?
 I’m right beside you…

 In a 1-bedroom trailer, parked on Commercial Street, Damien Kirkakis had a particularly bad case of Influenza, and had been in bed for the last two days with a 103-degree fever.
 He stirred fitfully in the early dawn of Friday morning, but remained in a deep sleep.
 His temperature was peaking, at 104.